LoopKit/loopdocs/docs/loop-3/add-pump.md

             - Delete the simulator
         - Try again

+#### Bolus in Progress

+If you get an error `Bolus in progress` on the pump when trying to connect, you probably need to rewind and load insulin into the reservoir.

+If the pump has alerted that it is out of insulin, you cannot pair to Loop as a new pump.

+#### Final steps

 Once you have successfully connected to the Medtronic pump, click on `Continue`:

 - You will then be presented with two more screens, click `Continue` for each